notrickyadams/cpp-compiler/README.md

 # cpp-compiler

-A C++ compiler built from scratch — not just a translator, but a **compiler designed to explain itself**.
+A C++ compiler built from scratch!! not just a translator, but a **compiler designed to explain itself**.

 Every error includes: where it happened, why it's a problem, how to fix it, and the compiler's internal reasoning chain.
 Built stage by stage with production-quality architecture, unit tests, and clean separation of concerns.